 International SEO and Shopify Markets

-What we do for international Shopify SEO:
+What we do in international SEO for Shopify:

 - configure indexation rules for duplicated pages and parameters